calebwoods/calebwoods.github.io/_drafts/owasp-password-hashing-ruby.md

 ### Rails

 Armed with the knowledge let's look at how the Rails framework helps us solve this problem.
 As of Rails 3.1 [has_secure_password](https://github.com/rails/rails/blob/master/activemodel/lib/active_model/secure_password.rb) provides a simple interface to using [bcrypt](https://github.com/codahale/bcrypt-ruby) for hashing passwords.
-Bcrypt handles creating and comparing salted hashed password automatically.
+Bcrypt gives use nice interface to bcrypt for creating and comparing salted hashed password.

 To handle hardening Bcrypt has a option called cost which will harden your password.
 By default the factor is 10 which works out to 1,024 iterations, 2^10.
 Also the cost is encoded in the resulting hash so it can be increased overtime and existing passwords will continue to work.